KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2024-05-05-clockdile.md

 <br>
 <br>
-If you liked this showcase, consider giving a Star to [this repository](https://github.com/cyberspatula/cyberspatula.github.io).
+If you liked this showcase, consider giving a Star to [this repository](https://github.com/cyberspatula/cyberspatula.github.io) and [the original repo](https://github.com/Kolyn090/Clockdile.git).

 <br>